rehkad/Goobla/SECURITY.md

 ## Security best practices

-While the maintainer team does their best to secure Ollama, users are encouraged to implement their own security best practices, such as:
+While the maintainer team does their best to secure Moogla, users are encouraged to implement their own security best practices, such as:

-- Regularly updating to the latest version of Ollama
+- Regularly updating to the latest version of Moogla
-- Securing access to hosted instances of Ollama
+- Securing access to hosted instances of Moogla
 - Monitoring systems for unusual activity

 ## Contact